praveenambati1233/Hibernate/README.md

 -  Implements Java Persistent API
 **what is JPA.**
 A JPA (Java Persistence API) is a specification of Java which is used to access, manage, and persist data between Java object and relational database.
 It is considered as a standard approach for Object Relational Mapping.
+> A JPA (Java Persistence API) is a specification of Java which is used to access, manage, and persist data between Java object and relational database.
+It is considered as a standard approach for Object Relational Mapping.
 JPA can be seen as a bridge between object-oriented domain models and relational database systems.
+Being a specification, JPA doesn't perform any operation by itself.
+Thus, it requires implementation.
+So, ORM tools like Hibernate, TopLink, and iBatis implements JPA specifications for data persistence.JPA can be seen as a bridge between object-oriented domain models and relational database systems.
 Being a specification, JPA doesn't perform any operation by itself.
 Thus, it requires implementation.
 So, ORM tools like Hibernate, TopLink, and iBatis implements JPA specifications for data persistence.

 **Hibernate Architecture**